wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    </pre>

+<a name="TokenTypes"></a>
 <a name="AttachedPolicy"></a>

-### Attached policies
+### Tokens with attached policies

 Within Vault, tokens map to information.
 The information mapped to each token is a set of one or more attached policies.
 Policies control what is allowed to be done with that information.

    * <strong>Service tokens</strong> support common features such as renewal, revocation, creating child tokens, and more.
 They are tracked and thus replicated, so are considered "heavyweight".

-   * <a target="_blank" href="https://learn.hashicorp.com/tutorials/vault/tokens#create-batch-tokens">Batch tokens</a>  can’t be renewed (can’t have an explicit max TTL), so requires no storage on disk to track and replicate, so are "lightweight" and scalable.
+   * <a target="_blank" href="https://learn.hashicorp.com/tutorials/vault/batch-tokens?in=vault/tokens">Batch tokens</a>  can’t be renewed (can’t have an explicit max TTL), so requires no storage on disk to track and replicate, so are "lightweight" and scalable.
 Batch tokens can’t be root tokens and can’t be used to create tokens.

 1. The admin who manages secrets engines needs to be given a policy with capabilities on <strong>mounts</strong> (of secrets engines):